fversnel/fversnel.github.io/_posts/2017-10-19-backend-frontend-triple-stores.markdown

 # The back-end

-The back-end is set up quite simply as a machine that processes incoming user commands, validates them, and updates the application database.
+The back-end is set up as a machine that processes incoming user commands, validates them, and updates the application database.

-Since the database is a triple store we can easily share it with the front-end and the back-end simply sends all its triples to the front-end (filtering out the user passwords and other sensitive data first).
+Since the database is a triple store we can easily share it with the front-end.
+First of all, the back-end sends all its triples to the front-end initially (filtering out the user passwords and other sensitive data first).
 Each user command can result in zero or more domain events (like `reviewed(user-id, title, etc...)`), which represent actual updates in the application state.
 On the back-end these events get translated into new triples.
 It also sends off these events to the front-end so that it can update its state accordingly.

 # The front-end